 Owning a Home

 We do not give away homes or provide emergency housing.
-We work in partnership with deserving families to help them secure a better place to live and raise their families.
+Instead, we work in partnership with families to help them secure a better place to live and raise their families.
 We do this through our Habitat Home Ownership program.

-Families who wish to participate in the Habitat Home Ownership program must meet the selection criteria established by Habitat for Humanity International.
+Families who wish to participate in the Habitat Home Ownership program must meet selection criteria.
+This criteria is established by Habitat for Humanity International.
 The criteria are:

-- Partner-Families must be willing to partner with Habitat Lehigh Valley by contributing at least 250 hours of sweat equity toward the construction of their home and other Habitat Lehigh Valley houses.
+- Partner-Families must be willing to partner with Habitat Lehigh Valley by contributing at least 250 hours of sweat equity.
+This goes towards the construction of their home and other Habitat Lehigh Valley houses.

 - Commitment-Families must agree to attend home ownership and budgeting classes.

-- Need-Families must demonstrate the inadequacy of their current living situation (poor structure, overcrowding, high rent, high crime area, etc.) and a need for decent, affordable housing.
+- Need-Families must demonstrate the inadequacy of their current living situation.
+For example: poor structure, overcrowding, high rent, high crime area, etc. In addition, they must demonstrate a need for decent, affordable housing.

-- Community-Families must reside in the Lehigh Valley for at least the previous 12 months and must be dedicated to the community.
+- Community-Families must reside in the Lehigh Valley for at least the previous 12 months.
+Likewise, they must be dedicated to the community.